 As we have mentioned, the words list is a representation of an underlying secret, usually referred with the term “entropy”.
 For a words list of 24 words, the entropy value has a length of 64 characters (Hex representation of the key).
 For this example it would be:

-Which we can split in a much shorter parts:
+Which we can split in a much shorter share:

-This are 130 characters per part, which is a great improvement and a lot of work saved.
-Also, as we humans tend to be prone to make mistakes, we give less opportunities for them to happen during the transcription and reading of the parts.
+This are 131 characters per share, which is a great improvement and a lot of work saved.
+In addition, as we humans tend to be prone to make mistakes, we give less opportunities for them to happen during the transcription and reading of the share.

-It is true that when we use the entropy value, we lose all the error correction capabilities of the seed, so it is very important to validate that the values we have stored in the parts are correct by performing the recovery process at parts creation time.
-One of the benefits of having multiple parts and copies of them is that if one part becomes unreadable we can still use the other available parts.
-One additional measure to protect against errors during recovery of the entropy value is to record a short version of the hash alongside with the parts:
+It is true that when we use the entropy value, we lose all the error correction capabilities of the seed, so it is very important to validate that the values we have stored in the shares are correct by performing the recovery process at shares creation time.
+One of the benefits of having multiple shares and copies of them is that if one share becomes unreadable we can still use the other available shares.
+One additional measure to protect against errors during recovery of the entropy value is to record a short version of the hash alongside with the shares:

 $ echo "2f580110c0304a888f79c1df638e593a8731a5c9ea64edaa332b39252d21e76e" | sha256sum | cut -c-6 7618e2